Top of Mind: This Is How to Reinvent Yourself

 —Chris Vaughn, CEO and founder of Saucey

-When people want to reinvent themselves or move forward, they need first and foremost to be brave and know that they can do it.
+When people want to reinvent themselves or move forward, they need, first and foremost, to be brave and know that they can do it.
 If they work hard, network, hustle and continue believing in their vision, it’s absolutely possible to make pivots and bring ideas to life.
 When people tell me they “don’t know how I do it” (which happens all the time), I tell them that anyone who wants to can do it.
 Just commit and dive in.

-—Catherine Merritt, CEO and co-founder of MUMZY
+—Catherine Merritt, CEO and founder of Spool Marketing

 I think it’s important to recognize that reinvention, whether personal or professional, can be scary.
 Often people think it happens overnight.
 Let me tell you, it happens over many sleepless nights.
 Most people have some level of fear of the unknown and stepping outside their comfort zones.
 I believe being honest with yourself about strengths, weaknesses and what you’re truly passionate about are keys to making big life changes.

-—Kerry O’Brien, founder and designer of Commando
+—Kerry O’Brien, founder, designer and CEO of Commando

 It’s very much about with whom you choose to surround yourself.
 It’s no mistake that I spend time with people who love to learn, share and build.
 They don’t settle for anything less than great.
 They’re organized, open-minded and have high standards for everything they do.
 So seek out peers who solve problems, remain positive through challenges and take risks.

 —Heather McGough Frentzen, owner of Heather Frentzen Coaching

 5. Figure out what will really make you happy when reinventing yourself.